-The social security amounts disclosed in this column represent the full costs of the employer and employee social security contributions and withholding tax Total compensation amounts disclosed in this column represent the full costs of the employer and employee social security contributions and withholding tax Total compensation includes Albert M. Baehny's committee membership.
+Ine fair values were calculated using the average closing share price of the last live business days of each quarter, see note 25 in the Financial Report The social security amounts disclosed in this column represent the full costs of the employer and employee social security contributions and withholding tax Total compensation amounts refer to gross payments, including social security and withholding tax, except where stated otherwise This compensation includes Albert M. Baehny's committee membership.
 Albert M. Baehny is also a member of the Innovation and Technology Committee.
-The additional compensation for the role of Chief Executive Officer ad Interim held during 2019 is included in the compensation of the Executive Committee, found on page [201] Patrick Aebischer, Christoph Mäder and Margot Scheltema are Chairmen of a Board of Directors Committee

-Includes additional social security provision for Margot Schelteman in 2019 and Antonio Trius in 2018 Antonio Trius chose not to stand for re-election at the AGM 2019
+The additional compensation for the role of Chief Executive Officer ad interim held during 2019 is included in the compensation of the Executive Committee, found on page [201] Patrick Aebischer, Christoph Mäder and Margot Scheltema are Chairmen of a Board of Directors Committee Includes additional social security provision for Margot Scheltema in 2019 and Antonio Trius in 2018 Antonio Trius chose not to stand for re-election at the AGM 2019 Polf Spiron and Ieap-Daiel Federe chose not to stand for re-election at the AGM 2018